-The Wallace High School held their annual Senior Prize Distribution last Friday and were delighted to welcome Mrs Arlene Foster MLA and Minister of Enterprise, Trade and Investment to the school as Guest of Honour.
+The Wallace High School held their annual Senior Prize Distribution last Friday and were delighted to welcome Mrs Joy Chambers, a former pupil and a Senior Director of Allstate Northern Ireland to the school as Guest of Honour.
+Allstate is an ICT company which has close links to the school.

 She also reflected on the many academic successes achieved by senior school pupils during the summer examinations, detailing the many individual successes of pupils at both GCSE and A Level, as well as those pupils who were placed in individual subjects in Northern Ireland CEA examinations.